New York Law School: 21st century

 In late June 2006, under the leadership of Dean Richard A. Matasar, New York Law School sold its Bernard H. Mendik building at 240 Church Street.
 This sale enabled the school to move forward with the sale of $135 million in insured bonds, which were issued through the New York City Industrial Development Agency.
 The school's securities were given an A3 credit rating by Moody's and an A-minus rating by S&P, both reflective of the school's stable market position and solid financial condition.
 The proceeds from the building sale have been allocated to the school's endowment, which is now among the top 10 of all American law schools.

-The law school opened its first dormitory in the East Village in 2005, and in August 2006, it broke ground on the $190 million expansion and renovation program that transformed its Tribeca campus into a cohesive architectural complex that nearly doubled the school's current size.
+The law school opened its first dormitory in the East Village in 2005.
+In August 2006, it broke ground on the $190 million expansion and renovation program that transformed its Tribeca campus into a cohesive architectural complex that nearly doubled the school's current size.
 The centerpiece of the expansion is a new glass-enclosed, 235000 sqft, nine-level building—five stories above ground and four below, which integrates the law school's existing buildings.
 The new facility opened in July 2009, followed by the complete renovation of the law school's existing buildings in the spring of 2010.

 On December 16, 2008, in connection with the Bernard Madoff scandal, New York Law School filed a lawsuit against J. Ezra Merkin, Ascot Partners, and Merkin's auditor BDO Seidman, LLP, after losing its $3 million investment in Ascot.
-The lawsuit charged Merkin with recklessness, gross negligence and breach of fiduciary duties.
+The lawsuit charged Merkin with recklessness, gross negligence, and breach of fiduciary duties.

 In May 2012, Anthony W. Crowell became the 16th Dean and President of New York Law School.
 In 2012, Crowell launched JumpStart, an incentive program for NYLS students who undertake bar prep classes.
 Following the creation of the JumpStart program, NYLS' bar passage rate registered the highest increase of all NY law schools from 2012 to 2013.
 In February 2013, NYLS launched a public service scholarship program, which extends full and partial tuition scholarships to city, state, and federal service members and public servants living in New York City.
 In April 2013, New York Law School announced an expansion of its clinical and experiential learning programs, doubling the number offered from 13 to 26.